DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

 > Note: For further information relating to validation refer to the validation section(s) in the processing of [Customer purchase order](Customer%20purchase%20order.md).

 ## Sales order holds
-EDI sales orders can be placed on hold for the following reasons.
-One or more order holds can apply to the sales order.
+EDI sales orders can be placed on hold for the following reasons (one or more could apply).

 **Reason**				| **Description**
 :--					|:--